Elive/elive-tools/README.md

 <details><summary>audio-configurator</summary>

-It let's you to configure and use a specific alsa card (yes, really!)
+It lets you configure and use a specific alsa card (yes, really!)

 </details>
 <details>